Chilldose/PlotScripts/README.md

           ToolsOptions: # These options are for the PlotScripts tool box, or for the self written customizations
               yaxisENG: True # If you want to plot the y axis in engineering representation
 </pre>

+# Custom importer

+If the given ASCII, JSON or CSV importer does not fit your needs you can write your own importer to import your data.
+For that you have to specify the Filetype entry in the configs as 'CUSTOM' and define a 'Custom_specs' section as seen in the example config.
+Inside your python script a function named after the entry name in the Custom_specs section must be there.
+This function gets 1 positional argument which is a list of filepathes to the choosen files.
+And all parameters as kwargs specified in the 'parameters' entry in the Custom_specs section.
+If you do not need any extra parameters you can delete the parameters entry in your config.

+After parsing your data, the framework wants as a return a dict.
+The top level keys must be a kind of representation of your files (I use the filename).
+The values to this keys are again dicts with keys beeing the columns/data sets inside like voltage, capacitance etc. As values it can be any iterable object.
+But I would recommend a list or a numpy array.

 # The measurements files